shlok191/The-Door/README.md

 This a 2-dimensional game that I made in C++ language when I was 13 years old.
 I thought it would be fun to put this on Github.

-It uses the SDL graphics library, feel free to download it and read it's code.
+It uses the SDL graphics library, feel free to download it and read its code!
 It's in one file and its not that hard to understand.

 HOW TO PLAY :-